-We currently support 38 students at university, technical school, and secondary levels from the communities of Batey Libertad and Franco Bidó.
-As of November 2017, 66 students have graduated from high school, 5 from technical school, and 10 from university– accomplishments that would have been impossible without the collaboration of EAB.
+We currently support 92 students at university, technical school, and secondary, and primary levels from the communities of Batey Libertad, Batey Dos, Franco Bidó, and Janey.
+As of August 2018, 71 students have graduated from high school, 5 from technical school, and 10 from university– accomplishments that would have been impossible without the collaboration of EAB.
 Many other students eagerly await scholarships.
-Each academic year we provide school supplies to 25-50 primary school students.
-We also support an adult literacy program, and in June 2016 supported our 2nd annual summer school academic enrichment camp for primary school students, which is planned, organized, staffed, and directed entirely by our college and high school scholarship students.
+We also support an adult literacy program, and in June 2018 supported our 4th annual summer school academic enrichment camps for primary school students, which are planned, organized, staffed, and directed entirely by our college and high school scholarship students.

 Housing and Sanitation.

 EAB has made possible the new construction or major repair of 103 homes (as of Sept 2018), and constructed 65 basic latrines (from 1998-2012) where there were previously none, as well as 36 composting latrines (from Jan 2013- Sept 2017).

 We have erected a free-access community clinic in Franco Bidó, which now provides basic health care and medicine thanks to our collaboration with CrossLink International.
 Community leaders also conduct preventative health workshops.
 Our US service-learning immersion groups take thousands of dollars worth of life-saving medicines to the clinic every year.